OpenOmics/nanite/docs/setup.md

 Please remember the path provided to the `--sif-cache` option above, you will need to provide this path to the `--sif-cache` option of the [run sub command](usage/run.md).
 For more information, please see the documentation for the [cache sub command](usage/install.md).

-### Cache conda environment
+#### Cache conda environment

 This next step is only applicable to conda/mamba users.
 If you are using singularity instead of conda/mamba, you can skip over this section.
 By default, when the `--use-conda` option is provided, a conda environment will be built on the fly.
-Building a conda environment can be slow, and it make exeternal requests so you will need internet access.
+Building a conda environment can be slow, and it also makes exeternal requests so you will need internet access.
 With that being said, it may make sense to create/cache the conda environment once and re-use it.
 To cache/create nanite's conda environment, please run the following command:
 ```bash
 # Create a conda/mamba env
 # called nanite, you only